 Music Director of the Orchestra Haydn since 2014/15 season, Volmer led the Orchestra in substantial tours to Maggio Musicale Fiorentino in 2015, Südtiroler Festspiele Toblach in 2014 and 2015 and will take the HOBT to Tiroler Festspiele Erl in 2016.

 Volmer was appointed as the new Artistic Director and Chief Conductor of the Estonian National Opera in August 2019.

 Other current highlights include Volmer’s debut with the NHK Symphony Orchestra Tokyo and return visits to the Orchestre National de Belgique and the Orquestra Sinfônica do Estado de São Paulo, debut with the Orchestre National Bordeaux Aquitaine and at the Concertgebouw with the Netherlands Radio Philharmonic Orchestra.

-He has conducted all important orchestras in Australia, including the Sydney and Melbourne Symphony Orchestras, The Singapore Symphony Orchestra, Taiwan Symphony Orchestra, Macau Philharmonic Orchestra.
+He has led all important orchestras in Australia, including the Sydney and Melbourne Symphony Orchestras.
+Also The Singapore Symphony Orchestra, Taiwan Symphony Orchestra and Macau Philharmonic Orchestra.

 He has conducted the Orchestra of the Komische Oper Berlin, Konzerthausorchester Berlin, NDR Radiophilharmonie, NDR Sinfonieorchester Hamburg – on tour in South America – and most of Scandinavia’s major ensembles including the Finnish Radio Symphony, Helsinki Philharmonic, Copenhagen Philharmonic, Gothenburg Symphony and Royal Stockholm Philharmonic orchestras.